 Question - can you confirm that the 10 x 905mm belt is likely to ride a little higher in the pulley grooves than the 9.5 x 900mm belt?
 And a further question - will the 11.3 x 912mmm alternator belt fit on the generator models too, or is the alternator engine pulley wider to take the wider belt?
 I've heard both sides - yes it fits; and no it needs the alternator engine pulley.
 My thought was that if the alternator belt fits the generator models, I'd use the wider stronger belt on my two generator VWs.

 John Connolly responded - Yes, run the 11.3 X 912mm instead, it's just the ticket for you.

 Rob responded - So there is no difference in the engine pulleys (generator, alternator models), then.
 I'm pleased to hear it -- I always thought that the thin/short belt was working very hard.
 It's a wonder it lasts as long as it does.

-What John is essentially saying, if we're understanding correctly, is that the 11.3 x 912mm belt is applicable to virtually all Bugs.
+What John is essentially saying, is that the 11.3 x 912mm belt is applicable to virtually all Bugs.
 But one VW place in Australia said the alternator Bug engine pulley had a wider groove.
 Yet 11.3 x 912mm belts are unobtainable in Australia, so the presumption is that they are using the 9.5 x 900mm belts on all Bugs - which would mean a shorter life on a alternator Bug with it's bigger fan and alternator.